Points2Sound: From mono to binaural audio using 3D point cloud scenes: Related work

 With the recent advances on audio modeling using neural networks, end-to-end deep learning approaches using explicit information about the position and orientation of the sources in the 3D space have been proposed for binaural audio synthesis \cite{richard2020neural, gebru2021implicit}.
-These approaches require head tracking equipment to know the pose of the receiver and sound sources in the environment.
+These approaches require head tracking equipment to know the pose of the receiver and the sound source in the environment.
 Concurrently, audio-visual learning for spatial audio generation has gained interest.
-Several methods have been proposed to infer spatial acoustic cues to mono audio leveraging visual information.
-Morgado et al.~\cite{morgado2018self} proposed a learning method to generate the spatial version of mono audio guided by 360\degree videos.
+Several methods have been proposed to infer spatial acoustic cues to mono audio from leveraging visual information.
+Morgado et al.~\cite{morgado2018self} proposed a learning method to generate the spatial version of mono audio guided by 360\degree~videos.
 Their approach is to predict the spatial audio in ambisonics format which can be later decoded as binaural audio for reproduction through headphones.
 Gao et al.~\cite{gao20192} show that directly predicting the binaural audio creates better 3D sound sensations.
 They propose a U-Net-like framework for mono-to-binaural conversion using normal field of view videos.
 Since then, binauralization models using 2D visual information have been enhanced using different approaches such as using an auxiliary classifier \cite{lu2019self} or integrating the source separation task in the overall binaural generation framework \cite{zhou2020sep}.
 In addition, it has been shown that features from pretrained models on audio-visual spatial alignment tasks are beneficial for audio binauralization \cite{yang2020telling}.
-Our work adds knowledge to this domain by tackling visually-informed spatial audio generation directly in the waveform domain while using 3D point cloud data as visual guidance.
+Note that many of these approaches use audio spectrogram representations while considering mono mixture signals represented as the sum of the two spatial channels in order to train their networks\cite{zhou2020sep, lu2019self, gao20192, yang2020telling}.
+It remains unclear how operating in the waveform domain and using other mono representations may affect the binaural synthesis performance.